LedgerHQ/ledger-asset-dapps/README.md

 The signature takes into account the content of the `b2c.json` files and `abis` folder.

 ### Production signature
-Only a quorum of Ledger employes is authorized to create new production signatures.
+Only a quorum of Ledger employees is authorized to create new production signatures.

 ### Test signature
 Not yet supported, coming soon.